kexiZeroing/FE-Learning-notes/knowledge/javascript/typescript.md

   kind: 'mammal',
   weight: 10,
 };

+// `typeof` operator takes any object and extracts the shape of it.
+// When you update the defaultOrder object, the type Order gets updated as well. const defaultOrder = {
+  x: 1,
+  y: {
+    a: 'apple',
+    b: [1,2]
+  }
+};
+type Order = typeof defaultOrder;

 // Generics (type as the parameter)
 // There are situations where the specific type of a variable doesn't matter, but a relationship between the types of different variables should be enforced.